zoiosilva/dclottery-d8/docs/standards.md

 # Standards
 Standards.
-A lot of things can be covered by invoking standards - same as best practices - but without a agreement on what those are they are quite useless.
+A lot of things can be covered by invoking standards - same as best practices - but without an agreement on what those are they are quite useless.
 Agency life both makes standards sometimes challenging - 🕘 is always a concern, high turnover, inherited/old sites, lack of documentation etc - but those same reasons makes standards critical.
 To make standards work a few things are needed - documentation, and automation.
 If standards are a lot of work, it won't happen.